A Guide to New Mexico’s Golf Cart and LSV Laws

 Our compassionate and aggressive lawyers with Dominguez Law can help you outline what action to take to facilitate a straightforward and speedy golf cart accident recovery.
 You can secure the legal representation you need to bring a personal injury lawsuit against the party liable for your most recent accident.

-A person may own a golf cart without meeting as many of the legal stipulations that owning an LSV requires.
+A person may own a golf cart without meeting as many of the legal stipulations that owning an LSV requires, as New Mexico law defines these vehicles differently.
 For example, someone purchasing an LSV must register their vehicle, complete an inspection to verify its safety, and invest in vehicular insurance.
 LSV operators also have to have a valid driver’s license and license plate to operate an LSV.

 Golf cart owners, comparatively, do not have to license their vehicles, do not have to have licenses to operate their carts, and may use motorcycle insurance to protect them from injuries.
 Even then, golf cart owners are not legally required to purchase insurance to protect themselves or others while using their vehicles.